Products

 Think of something your dog is mildly or moderately afraid of, e.g., a garbage truck or a specific noise.
 Moderately afraid means your dog is not barking, lunging, or growling.

-Provided it’s safe, observe your dog’s body language and see which of these common stress signals you see:
+Provided it’s safe, observe your dog’s body language when they seem afraid and see which of these common stress signals you notice:

 When evaluating body language, always consider the whole picture, including all the parts of your dog’s body.
 Take note of the context as to when they show signs and to whom.